josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 - We'll use `fade` from the [Svelte transition](https://svelte.dev/tutorial/transition) library as our transition, though you could choose another if you like.
 The main thing is just to add `delay` to the `in` transition, so it doesn't start before the old page is done transitioning out.
 - Finally, we'll wrap the page contents in a [`#key` block](https://svelte.dev/tutorial/key-blocks).

-A `#key` block takes an expression, and automatically re-renders its contents whenever that expression changes.
-In this case, that will be the current page route, so that we can re-render the page itself every time the route changes.

 <Callout>
 A <code>#key</code> block takes an expression, and automatically re-renders its contents whenever that expression changes.
 </Callout>

+In this case, that will be the current page route, so that we can re-render the page itself every time the route changes.

 **That's all it takes!** Transitions are an incredibly powerful part of Svelte, and the `svelte/transition` library offers several options besides `fade`.
 Feel free to play around with them.